 WOODBURY UNIVERSITY’S BOOTH:

-We will be hosting the following workshops and providing participants with Woodbury University Swag!
+We hosted the following workshops and provided participants with Woodbury University Swag!

 Woodbury currently offers several STEM-designated programs in the School of Architecture, the School of Media, Culture & Design and in the College of Liberal Arts.
 Take a closer look at these STEM offerings.